KhronosGroup/glTF/extensions/MultiVendor/EXT_quantized_attributes/README.md

 #### Encoding Attribute Values

-Using the normalization method of choice, mapping all values to be compressed to a floating-point unit range _[0, 1]^n_ is the first step of the compression algorithm.
+Using the normalization method of choice, mapping all values to be compressed to a floating-point unit range `[0, 1]^n` is the first step of the compression algorithm.
-Here, _n_ is the number of components (for example, 3 for 3D vertex positions).
+Here, `n` is the number of components (for example, 3 for 3D vertex positions).
 This mapping can be achieved by first subtracting by the minimum normalization value from a given value and then dividing by the range of the respective component.

-From the floating-point unit range, values are then linearly mapped to the unsigned integer range _[0, 2^p - 1]_, where p is the precision in bits.
+From the floating-point unit range, values are then linearly mapped to the unsigned integer range `[0, 2^p - 1]`, where p is the precision in bits.
-For example, for 16 bit precision, we will map all values to the integer range _[0, 65535]_.
+For example, for 16-bit precision, we will map all values to the integer range `[0, 65535]`.
 This is just a multiplication operation, with an additional conversion from floating-point to integer format.
 During this last step, the crucial loss of precision takes place.